EUR/USD 1.16187 ▼ 0.05%

 💡 Regulation Insight: AvaTrade's 7+ licenses across 9 jurisdictions represent one of the widest regulatory footprints in the industry.
 However, more licenses don't automatically mean more safety — what matters is the quality of the regulators and the entity you trade under.
 Both XM and AvaTrade hold Tier 1 licenses and segregate client funds.
 For Middle Eastern traders, both brokers offer local regulation — XM through DFSA (Dubai) and AvaTrade through ADGM (Abu Dhabi).

-Verdict on regulation: AvaTrade has a broader regulatory portfolio, but both brokers provide strong Tier 1 coverage.
+Verdict on regulation: Both brokers hold extensive regulatory portfolios with strong Tier 1 coverage.
+XM's 9 worldwide licenses match AvaTrade's broad reach.
 The choice between DFSA (XM) and ADGM (AvaTrade) for Middle Eastern traders is a matter of preference — both are highly respected UAE regulators.

 Spreads and Fees#